Adipa-G/aws-experiments/dotnetcore-docker-api-code-pipeline-example/Readme.md

 ## Setting up

 * Fork this repository.
+* Open the `/codepipeline/pipeline-stack.yaml` file and update the text `Owner: Adipa-G` to `Owner: <your github organisation name, and ensure to use the same case>`
+* Commit the file `/codepipeline/pipeline-stack.yaml`
 * Open the AWS management console.
 * Create a GitHub PAT (personal access token)
 * Open the secrets manager and create a new secret named `github-pat-token`